How did people survive the great depression?

 Expect your style to go downhill

 Clothes were expensive and when people didn’t even have enough to feed their children, buying a nice new suit or dress was out of the question.
 Clothing had to last for as long as possible and people started to get very creative with how they made clothes, with a common choice for material being the feed sack.
-Animal feed would often come in thick fabric sacks which could be cut up and softened enough to sow into clothing, which was embarrassing for some people to wear, but most were just grateful they didn’t have to walk around naked.
+Animal feed would often come in thick fabric sacks that could be cut up and softened enough to sow into clothing, which was embarrassing for some people to wear, but most were just grateful they didn’t have to walk around naked.

 (One of the saddest photos from the great depression showing what some people thought they had to do just to survive)